ministryofjustice/hmpps-person-match/README.md

 An API wrapper around a model developed by the MoJ Analytical Platform for scoring the confidence of people matches across MoJ systems.

-`hmpps-person-match` is a simple service built in Python which takes key details about a defendant from a court system and corresponding data from a matched offender from Delius and generates a score.
-This score is the probability that the two sets of details represent the same individual.

-## History

-The system is based on some code that was provided by the data science team and subsequently productionised by Probation in Court.
-Unfortunately at the time the code was produced there were limited options for productionising an algorithm of this type so the implementation relies on a somewhat clunky architecture involving an sqlite database which is not used for storage - only for data processing.

-In the event that changes are needed  to it either to improve performance or to extend functionality then we should discuss with Data Science as to whether a better method of productionising is available.

 ## Pre-Requisites

 * Python 3.13+